serdarozkan/TikTak/README.md

 |  nrtype.f90  |  basic types used in all functions.
 |  simplex.f90 |  open source code that obtains an m-dimensional simplex centered on the origin.
 Used for amoeba search
 |  stateControl.f90 |  module that manages the genericSearch states using file I/O.
-|  utilities.f90  |  implementation of sobol and other helper functions.
+|  utilities.f90  |  implementation of Sobol and other helper functions.
  ---------------------------------
  ** These are all specific to the value function being solved.
 This files needs to be specified by the user.**
  | Source File | Description |